All Collections

 6. Check out the targets page to see if it has appeared.

-7. If it still doesn't show up, it might be worth heading over to our troubleshooting doc.
+If after following these steps, it still doesn't show up, it might be worth heading over to our troubleshooting doc.

 Did this answer your question?